Poland in January: tips for making the most of your winter in Poland

 In winter, it is worth trying warming tea – it is complemented by ingredients that can be added according to your preferences.
 There are as many variants of winter tea as there are drinkers!
 The base is always tea infusion – most often it is black tea, but not only.
 The classic is tea with ginger and honey.
 Many people also cannot imagine it without cloves, lemon, orange slices, cinnamon sticks or raspberry juice.
 You can also add a little ground chili, anise, rosehip.
 Smacznego!:)

-As many of you are now looking for home delivery options, we have compiled a list of online stores that deliver grocery shopping in major cities in Poland.
+Responding to the needs of our readers, we have compiled a list of online stores that deliver grocery shopping in major cities in Poland.
 We hope our list of shops will make your daily life a little easier in these challenging times!

 In the post on our website, you will find organic food stores and regular stores, by city: